The 47th Kirishima International Music Festival 2026

 Kazuhide Isomura

-Special Appointed Professor of the Toho Gakuen School of Music, Former Tokyo String Quartet Member
+Former Member of the Tokyo String Quartet Specially Appointed Professor of the Toho Gakuen School of Music

 Cello